Fellowship Eligibility and Requirements

-Partial or Full scholarship will be considered for students who apply by their respective program deadline or by March 10, 2021.
+Partial or Full scholarship will be considered for students who apply by their respective program deadline.
 Special consideration during the application process will be given to:

 - students declared under the Social Entrepreneurship & Innovation Minor

 - First Year, Sophomore, or Junior undergraduate students

-- Submit a bi-weekly update during the internship, as well as a final report to the Pulte Institute at the conclusion of the internship.
+- Correspond with Program Manager during internship and submit a final report to the Pulte Institute at the conclusion of the internship.
 The final report must contain details about all project-related activities carried out during the internship period, as well as personal refelctions of the experience.
 A template for both reports is provided to each intern in advance of their departure.
 The final report is due no later the two months after the completion of the internship.